-Some examples of good sources of protein include: grass-fed beef, turkey, chicken, eggs, salmon, tilapia, cod, orange roughy, crab, tuna, shrimp, bison, pork, venison, lamb, elk, greek yogurt, and cottage cheese.
+Some examples of good sources of protein include: grass-fed beef, turkey, chicken, eggs, salmon, tilapia, cod, crab, tuna, shrimp, bison, pork, venison, lamb, elk, greek yogurt, and cottage cheese.

 Although the guidelines above might seem like a lot of protein, you have to remember that the higher your activity level, the more calories you need to consume in general, and the more protein you will need to help repair your muscle after your training sessions.
 If you focus on having a large serving of protein at each meal, and some protein with your snacks, you should be able to meet your requirement in no time.

-A serving of protein is typically about 4 oz. or the same size as the palm of your hand, but you may need to eat more than one serving per meal to meet your protein requirements.
+A serving of protein is typically about four ounces or the same size as the palm of your hand, but you may need to eat more than one serving per meal to meet your protein requirements.